-Discovering your girlfriend or boyfriend has an anxiety disorder may feel daunting, but it doesn’t have to be.
+The idea of helping a partner with anxiety may feel daunting, but it doesn’t have to be.
 With our guidance you can help them through anything from panic attacks to them blaming you for everything.

-Expect ups and downs: If they’re getting better, chances are they’ll have a relapse at some point.
+- Expect ups and downs: If they’re getting better, chances are they’ll feel anxious again at some point.
 It’s totally normal.

 If you know your partner has anxiety, you don’t need to wait for an actual attack before you figure out how to handle it.

 Ask what triggers their anxiety, how they feel and what helps.
 Don’t pressurise them to talk, but let them know you’re willing to listen.

 Helping is one thing, but don’t take over.
 “It’s tempting to step in and do things for them,” says Professor Chris Williams, a patron of Anxiety UK.
 “If they’re anxious about going shopping, you might say you’ll do it, but that reinforces their belief that they can’t.
 It’s better to help them do it themselves.”

 Seeing someone have an anxiety attack can be an unsettling experience, and it doesn’t help if they give you a tongue-lashing in the process.
 Do tell them if you’re upset, but wait until they’ve calmed down – they can’t discuss your hurt feelings while in the throes of a panic attack.

 Try to describe the feeling rather than acting it out.
 If you’re angry, losing your temper and shouting won’t help, so you might say: “I feel angry about what happened earlier and I’d like to talk about that.”
 Communication is key to maintaining a healthy relationship.